raspberrypilearning/getting-started-scratch/en/step_12.md

 Your sprite's name will change in the Sprite list:
 ![Image change name in list](images/challenge1-sprite-list.png){:width="300px"}

 Your second sprite has exactly the same code as your first sprite.
-Do not run the program until you have begun to alter the second sprite — you will not see the second sprite because it is sitting underneath the first sprite.
+Do not run the program until you have started to alter the second sprite — you will not see the second sprite because it is sitting underneath the first sprite.

 --- /collapse ---

-Create a new sprite and copy over all or some of the first sprite's code:
+Create a new sprite and copy over all or some of the first sprite's code.

 --- collapse ---
 ---

-title: Copy sprite code
+title: Copy a sprite's code

 ---
 In the Sprite pane, go to **Choose a Sprite** and select your second sprite.

-Click the first sprite and go to its **Code** tab.
+Click on the first sprite and go to its **Code** tab.
 Drag the code that is in the first sprite to the second sprite.
-You may have one script that starts with a `when the green flag clicked`{:class="block3events"} block, as well as another script that starts with `when this sprite clicked`{:class="block3events"}.
-Make sure you copy **all** the code scripts that you have created.
+You may have one script that starts with a `when green flag clicked`{:class="block3events"} block, as well as another script that starts with `when this sprite clicked`{:class="block3events"}.
+Make sure that you copy **all** the code scripts that you have created.

 ![Image copy code to sprite](images/challenge1-sprite-list.gif){:width="300px"}